Home > Outdoor

 MSR Strike Igniter$18Plastic, ferro rod, reflective paracord, steel3,000 – 12,000 strikes3.8″ by 1″Striker doubles as a bottle opener

-From experienced survivalists to weekend warriors stoked on bushcraft, the GearJunkie team is made up of outdoor enthusiasts that know the importance of getting a fire started in any condition.
-Weโ€™ve spent hundreds of hours gathering tinder bundles, snapping sticks, and getting light-headed as we blow flames into life.
-Whether itโ€™s a campfire to cook dinner over, or an emergency heat source, fire-making skills are key for anyone going camping or backpacking in the backcountry.
+From experienced survivalists to weekend warriors stoked on bushcraft, the GearJunkie team is made up of outdoor enthusiasts who know the importance of getting a fire started in any condition.
+Weโ€™ve spent endless hours gathering tinder bundles, snapping sticks, and getting light-headed as we blow flames into life.
+Whether itโ€™s a campfire to cook dinner over or an emergency heat source, fire-making skills are key for anyone going camping or backpacking in the backcountry.

 Best Firestarters